philzook58/philzook58.github.io/_posts/2025-04-28-proof_objects.md

 A equational reasoning system can be modelled as a giant graph of terms with an edge between each term that can be rewritten by applying an equation.
 The vertices of this graph are all the terms.
 We can produce a computable edge predicate `Term -> Term -> Bool` or `Term -> [Term]` that tells us all the axiom equations that may apply to a particular node, but

+Proof producing union finds are a way the make a spanning tree through a graph. <https://www.cs.upc.edu/~roberto/papers/rta05.pdf> <https://en.wikipedia.org/wiki/Kruskal%27s_algorithm> <https://arxiv.org/pdf/2504.10246>

 # The two divisor is a witness of evenness

 If you give me the number that I need to multiply by 2 to get `x`, that is a bit easier in my mind than figuring out how to divide a number by two.
 According the the BHK interpretation <https://en.wikipedia.org/wiki/Brouwer%E2%80%93Heyting%E2%80%93Kolmogorov_interpretation> , we should associate witness information like this with existential statements like `even(x) := exists y, 2*y = x`  .
 The BHK interpretation is the thing that the Curry Howard correspondence bakes in so thoroughly it is hard to understand the general concept.

 # Proofs of linear equations

-We can add together linear equations like `3x + 4y = 7` to get new equations.
-We learn this as a form of Gaussian elimination.
+We can add together linear equations like `3x + 4y = 7` and `-x + 70y = 2` to get new equations `214y = 13`.
+We learn this in school as part of a method of Gaussian elimination.

 What this means is that a possible proof object is a vector over the basis of equation axioms.
 If we can combine the axioms equations %E$ to get some goal equations $G$ like $a_1 E_1 + a_2 E_2 + ... = a^T \cdot E = G$ then the vector $\vec{a}$ is a proof object.
 I dare you to tell me that a vector is not a valid mathematical object.
+Some of these equations can be redundant which induces a quotient on the vector space of linear equational proofs.

 # Proofs of linear Inequations